Green Party of England and Wales election results: Welsh Assembly/Senedd elections

+2022

+The Wales Green Party won 8 seats at the 2022 Welsh local elections.

 2021

 2016

-In September 2015 Amelia Womack, Deputy Leader of GPEW, announced her intention to stand in the National Assembly elections for Wales Green Party.
-Wales Green Party who create their own set of devolved policies around devolved issues in Wales were hopeful of gaining three Assembly seats from the proportional representation lists in the 2016 elections.
+In September 2015, Amelia Womack, then Deputy Leader of GPEW, announced her intention to stand in the National Assembly elections for the Wales Green Party.
+The Wales Green Party create their own set of devolved policies around devolved issues in Wales.
+They were hopeful of gaining three Assembly seats from the proportional representation lists in the 2016 elections.
 In the event, they won none, their vote share fell by 0.4%, and the party dropped to seventh place, behind the single-issue Abolish the Welsh Assembly Party.
 It was the party's worst result since 1999.

 2011

 The Wales Green Party again fielded candidates in all 5 top-up regions for the 2011 election.
 For the first time since 1999, the Greens also stood in a constituency - they once again opted to stand in Ceredigion.

 During the 2011 campaign, they specifically targeted Labour voters with the aim of persuading them to use their regional list vote for the Greens, using the slogan "2nd vote Green".
 They claimed that Labour list votes were "wasted" and that over 70,000 votes in South Wales Central went "in the bin at every election" as Labour had never won a top-up seat in that region.

 On this occasion, South Wales Central was the region the party targeted.
 The region includes Cardiff, with its large student population, and also the constituency of Cardiff Central, the only Liberal Democrat-Labour marginal seat in Wales.
 Welsh Green leader and South Wales Central candidate Jake Griffiths stated they were also aiming to attract disaffected Liberal Democrat voters in the region.

 The Greens polled 32,649 votes, 3.4% of the total votes cast for the regional lists.
 In South Wales Central, they took over 10,000 votes, 5.2% of the total, though they were still almost 6,000 votes away from winning a seat.
 The regional results were as follows:

 In Ceredigion, Chris Simpson polled 1,514 votes, or 5.2%.
 He came fifth out of five candidates.